rodri2d2/rodri2d2/README.md

 ### :beers:  I’m looking to collaborate on ...![](https://raw.githubusercontent.com/rodri2d2/rodri2d2/master/think.jpeg)

- Any project!
+ I would like to help Start Up or any kind of ideas as iOS developer.

- I'd like to help in any project related with IOS.
+ And why not as Full Mobile Dev.

 ---
 <!-- ### 🤔 I’m looking for help with .. -->